Guizz27/DWIN_LK4Pro/README.md

-# DWIN_LK4Pro
+# DWIN_LKxPro

-Screen firmware for Longer LK4 Pro. should also work with Alfawise U30 although the boot screen has the Longer3D logo.
+Screen firmware for Longer LK4/LK5 Pro. should also work with Alfawise U30 Pro although the boot screen has the Longer3D logo.
-I did not test with the LK5 Pro.
-Since this is a similar printer as the LK4 Pro except for print dimensions, it may work also.

 **IMPORTANT!!
-Do not try to update a LK5 Pro unless your current screen version (in About screen) does not specify the letters "DW".
+Do not try to update a LK5 Pro if your current screen version (in About screen) has letters "TL5", "DWJT" or "DWJTB".**

 Only use this screen firmware with this version of Marlin https://github.com/Guizz27/Marlin---Longer-LKx-Pro